flash62au/WiTcontroller/README.md

 **Notes:**

 * 'WiThrottle' is a trademark owned by Brett Hoffman.
 It is also an iOS app developed by Brett Hoffman.

 * The 'WiThrottle protocol' is a communications protocol developed by Brett Hoffman.
-It is used by **WiTcontroller**, JMRI, Engine Driver, the WiThrottle app and a number of other apps and DCC Command Stations.
+It is used by **WiTcontroller**, JMRI, Engine Driver, the WiThrottle app plus a number of other apps and DCC Command Stations.
 References in this document to a 'WiThrottle Server', refer to any server that can communicate using the 'WiThrottle protocol'.

 ---